 A lobbyist is a person or organisation who represents the interests of a third party to government.
-There are some exceptions to this rule, including:

 - people promoting the work of their employer to the government

 - organisations representing the interests of their members